AparGarg99/apargarg99.github.io/README.md

 ### About Me
 👨‍🎓 Student at [National University of Singapore (NUS)](https://www.nus.edu.sg/).
-Pursuing M.Tech. in Intelligent Systems.
+Pursuing MTech in Intelligent Systems.

 🎯 My aim is to build digital solutions using Data Science that solve real-world 🌍 problems.